How to Layer for Cold Weather

 So how many layers do you need?
 Explorers, scientists, and military personnel in extreme conditions use a four-layer system.
 There’s a reason there are four layers; each one has a specific purpose.

 Base Layer: This is the layer that is up against your skin.
-Its entire purpose is to keep moisture away from your skin as the bottom half of a two-part system designed to keep you dry.
+Its sole purpose is to keep moisture away from your skin, making it the bottom half of a two-part system designed to keep you dry.

-Mid Layer: This layer is the other half of that system; its purpose is to absorb the moisture that is wicked up by your base layer so it can evaporate away from your skin.
+Mid Layer: This layer is the other half of the system; its purpose is to absorb moisture wicked up by your base layer so it can evaporate away from your skin.

-Insulation Layer: While the first two layers work to keep you dry, the insulation layer works to keep you warm.
+Insulation Layer: While the first two layers keep you dry, the insulation layer keeps you warm.
 How much movement you’ll be doing is what should inform your choice here.
 In a situation where you’re sitting still in a tree stand, for instance, you’ll want something thicker than if you’re hiking or otherwise moving and generating heat.

-Shell Layer: The outer layer is called the shell because that’s literally what it does: serve as a barrier between your layers and the outside weather.
+Shell Layer: The outer layer is called the shell because that’s literally what it does: it serves as a barrier between your layers and the outside world.

 Don’t forget about the back of your neck!
-A high collar or scarf can help.
+The head and neck are often the most susceptible to heat loss.
+A high collar or scarf can help retain warmth and shield you from bitter wind.

 Wearing a bulky overcoat over a hoodie, T-shirt and long johns might sound like layering, but it won’t be effective.
-In cold weather, cotton is a no-no; it absorbs the moisture from your skin and holds it like a cooling layer, defeating the purpose.
-Those additional layers merely seal in the moisture, working against you even more.
+In cold weather, cotton is a no-no; it absorbs moisture from your skin and holds it, defeating the purpose.
+Those additional layers merely trap moisture, working against you even more.

 Instead, start with a nonabsorbent material for your base layer.
-You want something that will wick moisture away from your skin and send it outward to your mid-layer.
+You want something that wicks moisture away from your skin and sends it outward to your mid-layer.
 Synthetics are good for this.
 Whatever you do, don’t use cotton.
 If you prefer natural fibers, wool will work.

-For your mid-layer, the same thing applies since you want that moisture to be sent outward.
-You also want them to fit properly, since you want it to trap the air, not let it circulate around you.
+For your mid-layer, the same applies, since you want that moisture to be released outward.
+You also want them to fit properly so they trap the air, not let it circulate around you.
 Wool is good, but synthetics such as polypropylene are better.

-Your insulation layer is what keeps you warm, so here’s where you’ll go for things like down, Thinsulate, or other insulating material.
-Don’t be afraid to go with a super-thick down layer; just keep in mind that if you’re in wet conditions, you’ll want to make sure that the layers above and below the down layer will protect it.
+Your insulation layer keeps you warm, so here’s where you’ll go for materials like down, Thinsulate, or other insulating fillers.
+Don’t be afraid to go with a super-thick down layer; just keep in mind that if you’re in wet conditions, the layers above and below it should protect it.
 Down doesn’t do well when it’s wet.
-Alternatively, use synthetics here as well.
+Alternatively, use synthetics here.

 Ideally, you’ll want a shell that matches the conditions.
 In a wet environment, you’ll need something that’s waterproof to keep the moisture out.
-In drier cold, that same shell will trap your own body’s moisture, so you’ll want to swap it out for something a bit more breathable.
-Besides breathability, the most important facet of your shell layer is being able to keep the wind out.
-For this purpose, look for materials that say they’re windproof.
+In drier, colder conditions, that same shell will trap your body’s moisture, so you’ll want to swap it out for something a bit more breathable.
+Besides breathability, the most important facet of your shell layer is keeping the wind out.
+For this purpose, look for materials labeled windproof.

-Kids have less body mass to generate heat so they’ll need special layer attention.
+Bigger people can retain more heat than smaller ones just because of the thermal mass.
+Kids have less body mass to generate heat, so they’ll need special layer attention.

 You can bundle up perfectly and still be cold or wet if you don’t protect your hands, feet, and head.
 Much of your body heat is lost through the top of your head, so it’s critical to stop that loss with a good hat, hood, or even face mask.
 Keep in mind that if your hat is too warm, it can make your body sweat.

-For socks, use breathable fabric and change two to three times a day if you’re going to be outside all day.
+For socks, choose breathable fabric and change them two to three times a day if you’ll be outside all day.
 For your hands, use gloves that allow handwarmers or liners.

 Editor’s Note: Please be sure to check out the new The Armory Life forum, where you can comment about our daily articles, as well as just talk guns and gear.
 Click the “Go To Forum Thread” link below to jump in!